 Halloween is right around the corner too!
-You don’t have to give up your music reading lessons just to work in some engaging Halloween activities.
+And, you don’t have to give up your music reading lessons just to work in some engaging Halloween activities.
 Pass the Pumpkin includes a full Orff arrangement with differentiated activities for grades K-5.
 Your kids will LOVE this song and the activities that go with it.

-Some students and even some schools do not celebrate Halloween.
+However, some students and even some schools do not celebrate Halloween.
 So, I changed up the lyrics but kept the same AWESOME activities and turned it into a fall lesson.
 Pass the Pumpkin Pie can be used all season long and it is sure to be a hit with all your students.
 (Please note this is not a Thanksgiving activity, so your students that do not celebrate any holidays should be ok just singing about eating pumpkin pie.)

 Sequential Music Literacy Lessons

 Make time to teach music reading everyday.
 It takes careful planning and lessons that build one upon another, introducing only one new element at a time.
-Having those lessons ready to go at the beginning of the year, makes them every teachers’ favorite lessons.
+Having NO-PREP lessons ready to go at the beginning of the year, makes them every teachers’ favorite lessons.

 Fall is my favorite season.
 I love the cooler weather, the changing colors, and all the fall celebrations in our area.
 I hope you find some time to enjoy your fall season.
-And I hope that some of my old favorites become some of your new favorite elementary music lessons.
+And, I hope that some of my old favorites become some of your new favorite elementary music lessons.

 Do you need help with something specific for your classroom?
 Send me a quick email and I will see if I can help.
+Best wishes!